meierman1/viac_to_portfolio-performance/README.md

 `pip install pymupdf`

+Alternatively, you can also use `pip install -r requirements.txt` which does the same thing.

 # Data Preparation

 The data needed for this process is extracted from two sources: A .json file which contains all transactions, as well as the pdf files for buy and sell transactions.

-1. Clone this repository or just download viac_to_pp.py and paste it into an otherwise empty folder
+1. Clone this repository (or download and extract a .zip image)
 2. Create a subfolder `pdfs`

-## transactions.json
+## Get your transactions.json file

-1. Log in to your VIAC account
+1. Log into your VIAC account
 2. Click on one of your 3A portfolios
-3. Open the developpers console of your webbrowser (Ctrl+Shift+I for Firefox).
+3. Open the Developer Tools of your webbrowser (Ctrl+Shift+I for Firefox).
-4. Go to the Network tab
+4. Go to the Network tab in the Developer Tools
-5. Reload the VIAC page without cache (Ctrl + F5 for Firefox)
+5. Reload the VIAC page without using cached data (Ctrl + F5 for Firefox)
-6. Use search bar to find the transactions entry
+6. Use search bar to find the `transactions` entry
-7. Click on it, click on response, select raw and copy paste the json into a text editor and save as transactions.json in the previously created folder next to the python file
+7. Click on it, click on response, select raw and copy paste the json into a text editor and save it as `transactions.json` in the previously created folder next to the python file

-## Buy and Sells
+## Get your Buy and Sells Transaction files

 Unfortunately, the amount of shares of each buy and sell operation as well as the exchange rate is only available in the corresponding transaction pdf.
 Follow these steps to download all necessary file within a few minutes (even if it is multiple hundreds).